rieling/LampLight/README.md

 - Browse scripture texts.

-- Use the search bar to find specific verses.
+- Customize the look including font color and text size.

-- Access study tools from the navigation menu.
+- highlight and navigate through books with our quick bar on the side of the app.